 This will create a table, named constants, with a primary key column named id that is an auto-incremented integer (i.e., SQLite will assign the value for you when you insert rows), plus two data columns: title (text) and value (a float, or "real" in SQLite terms).
-SQLite will automatically create an index for you on your primary key column, so the second statement adds another index on the table, by name.
+SQLite will automatically create an index for you on your primary key column - you could add other indices here via some CREATE INDEX statements, if you so chose to.